 Money laundering is the process of concealing the illegal origins of money by moving it through a series of bank accounts or businesses.
 The goal is to make the money appear to come from a legitimate source, such as a legitimate business.
 Money laundering is a serious crime that can have severe consequences, including imprisonment.

-While most people associate money laundering with drug dealers and other criminals, it can also be used to hide the proceeds of more mundane activities, such as embezzlement or fraud.
+While most people associate money laundering with drug dealers and other criminals, it can also be used to hide the proceeds of more mundane activities, such other illicit financial activities such as embezzlement or fraud.
 In addition to being a criminal offense, money laundering can also lead to civil penalties, such as asset forfeiture.
 Key risk indicators mentioned for aml are wide from financial reporting misstatement of accounts to physical money fraud.

-The risks of money laundering can be divided into three categories: financial, legal, and reputational.
+The risks of money laundering can be divided into three specific risk categories namely: financial, legal, and reputational.
 Financial risks include the loss of the value of the assets involved in money laundering, as well as the costs of investigating and prosecuting the crime.
 Legal risks include criminal prosecution and civil liability.
 Reputational risks include damage to the reputation of the financial institution and its employees.
 Regulations prevent money laundering incidences significantly.

 How can financial institutions protect themselves from money laundering?
 One way is to have an effective anti-money laundering (AML) program in place.
 This should include a risk assessment, which will help the institution identify and assess the risks of money laundering.
 The results of the risk assessment will help the financial institution develop and implement policies and procedures to mitigate those risks.